Hamilton Fish: Alabama Claims

-1869–1870: Cuban belligerency and insurrection

 By 1869, Cuban nationals were in open rebellion against their mother country Spain, due to the unpopularity of Spanish rule.
 American sentiment favored the Cuban rebels and President Grant appeared to be on the verge of acknowledging Cuban belligerency.
 Fish, who desired settlement over the Alabama Claims, did not approve of recognizing the Cuban rebels, since Queen Victoria and her government had recognized Confederate belligerency in 1861.
 Recognizing Cuban belligerency would have jeopardized settlement and arbitration with Great Britain.
 In February 1870, Senator John Sherman authored a Senate resolution that would have recognized Cuban belligerency.
 Working behind the scenes Fish counseled Sherman that Cuban recognition would ultimately lead to war with Spain.
 The resolution went to the House of Representatives and was ready to pass, however, Fish worked out an agreement with President Grant to send a special message to Congress that urged not to acknowledge the Cuban rebels.
 On June 13, 1870, the message written by Fish was sent to Congress by the President and Congress, after much debate, decided not to recognize Cuban belligerency.
 President Grant continued the policy of Cuban belligerent non recognition for the rest of his two administrations.
 This policy, however, was tested in 1873 with the Virginius Affair.